 Construction Site Power and Lighting

-Traditionally, construction sites will use either grid power, or if the grid isn’t set up, is unavailable or the site is off-grid, they will bring in a gas or diesel generator for power and diesel light towers for lighting.
+Traditionally, construction sites will use either grid power, or if the grid is unavailable or the site is off-grid, construction workers will bring in a gas or diesel generator for power and diesel light towers for lighting.
 However, the advent of energy efficient tools, LED lighting and more construction site regulations have pushed the need for alternative energy options for on-site power and lighting.

-SolSolutions can meet this need with the SolMan line of portable solar generators and solar light towers.
-As viable alternatives to the fuel-based equipment, our solar generaotrs and solar light towers are rugged and durable, perfect for construction sites.
+SolSolutions meets this need with the SolMan line of portable solar generators and solar light towers.
+As viable alternatives to the fuel-based equipment, our solar generators and solar light towers are rugged and durable, perfect for construction sites.

 Call (800) 828 - 2965 or E-Mail for more info on Construction Site Power and Lighting options

 The United States accounts for 10% of annual world construction, with the value of new construction in the US in 2016 forecasted to exceed $1 trillion.
 Construction site power and lighting are key elements that make this economic behemoth go.

 With an average of around 800,000 monthly Google searches over the last year in the US relating to construction site power and another 1.7 million searches centered on construction site lighting, it is clear managers are looking for ways to get power and lighting to their operations.
 California alone accounts for nearly 14% of these totals according to Google Adwords.